tencent cloud

 python -m pip install pika --upgrade

-2. Import Pika when creating the client.
+2. Import Pika when creating a client.

 import pika